mendix/docs/content/studio-how-to/pages-how-to-filter-and-sort.md

 You have a list inspections reports that shows companies checked on compliance with safety regulations.
 You would like to display only companies that failed this inspection.
 You also would like to display reports for today only.
 In addition, items should be sorted by date and time starting from the latest one.

 A list of inspection reports is displayed on a page.
-For example, it can look the following way if you have a list view:
+If you have the list in a list view, the page can look the following way:

 <img src="attachments/pages-how-to-filter-and-sort/list-view-example.png" style="zoom:60%;" />

-The page can also look the following way if you have a list in a data grid:
+Or the page can look the following way if your list is in a data grid:

 ![](attachments/pages-how-to-filter-and-sort/page-example-data-grid.png)